 OK - Now the secret is out and you will know why we enjoy ministry even when it is painful and sacrificial.
 Every sacrifice we make on behalf of the brethren is a sharing in their rewards.
 Think of it as a spiritual profit sharing project.
 I cannot imagine women who get more rewards in heaven for the hospitality that they do than my wife Kathy and Julie Nolte.
 But take heart: you too can get those same rewards when you come along side of my wife and help out like Audrie Collen and Cheryl Polksi and several others have done.
 And in doing so, you are not robbing Kathy of her rewards.
 Instead, you are given some of the same rewards because you share with her a koinonia of giving.
 I cannot think of a group of people in this church that works harder at ministry than the music team that spends hours of practice midweek, then comes Sunday morning at 7:30 to set up chairs and equipment, then practices again, then leads the worship, and all without a whole lot of fanfare, recognition or praise.
 They are laying up treasures in heaven.
 And when some of you come early to help them out, you are sharing with them in the labor and will share with them in the rewards.
 When you children help Dr. Bear set up the tract table week after week, you are helping a busy man who has donated many hours to the church, and you children will share in his rewards.
 I could go on and on, but I think you get the point.
 The sacrifices of communism and asceticism seem like worthless garbage when compared with the privelege of kingdom giving.
 Giving out of guilt robs you of true fellowship.
 Grudging giving because some leader knows how to wring blood out of turnip is no fun.
 In 2 Corinthians 9:7 Paul calls us not to give grudgingly "for God loves a cheerful giver."
 The Greek for cheerful is i˚laro\n, which Strong's says applies to gaiety or even hilarity.
 Nothing short of joyful, eager giving glorifies God because nothing short of that shows an awareness of our fellowship in the Spirit, fellowship in Christ and fellowship in each other as we give.
 It is a true sharing in each other's ministry.

 Now perhaps you can understand why poor Ethiopian Christians would feel so disappointed if you refused to eat with them their last piece of food.
-I saw the same in India and in China.
+I saw the same in India and other parts of Asia.
 You feel guilty being offered this hospitality because you see how little they have.
 Yet these brothers are so eager to give, that to fail to receive is to rob them.
 They have been captured by Kingdom Giving.
 Next time God prompts you to give to the poor, or to give to a mission organization, or to give to a needy brother, or to extend hospitality, don't resist that gentle nudge.
 Embrace it wholeheartedly and you will not only experience with Hugh MacLellan how the power of money and things has been broken in your life, but you will start entering more and more into the joy of cheerful giving.
 May each one of us here be men and women and children like Barnabas – a man who was free from the love of money and knew the fellowship of giving.
 He was a man who so overflowed with joy in his giving that he was known as the son of consolation.
 May that be true of us.
 Amen.